Angelic Micro, 28 pcs.

 – jaundice and/or itching associated with cholestasis;

-– occurrence or worsening of conditions/diseases for which the relationship to use of ZGT is not clearly proven: Epilepsy; benign breast disease; bronchial asthma; porphyria; systemic lupus erythematosus; otosclerosis; minor chorea;
+– the occurrence or worsening of conditions/diseases for which the relationship with the use of HRT has not been clearly proven: epilepsy; benign diseases of the mammary glands; bronchial asthma; porphyria; systemic lupus erythematosus; otosclerosis; chorea;

-– In women with hereditary angioedema, exogenous estrogens may contribute to exacerbation of symptoms;
+– in women with hereditary angioedema, exogenous estrogens may exacerbate symptoms;

-Hypersensitivity (including symptoms such as rashes and urticaria).
+– hypersensitivity (including symptoms such as rash and urticaria).

-For more information about serious adverse events associated with hormone replacement therapy, see “Special Precautions.
+For more information about serious adverse events associated with hormone replacement therapy, see the “Special Instructions” section.

 Overdose

-Acute toxicity studies have shown no risk of acute side effects when the drug is accidentally taken in amounts many times greater than the daily therapeutic dose.
+Acute toxicity studies have not revealed a risk of acute side effects when accidentally taking the drug in quantities many times higher than the daily therapeutic dose.

-In clinical trials, the use of drospirenone up to 100 mg or combined estrogen/gestagen preparations containing 4 mg estradiol was well tolerated.
+In clinical studies, the use of drospirenone up to 100 mg or combined estrogen/progestin drugs containing 4 mg estradiol was well tolerated.

-Symptoms that may be noted in overdose: nausea, vomiting, vaginal bleeding.
+Symptoms that may occur in case of overdose: nausea, vomiting, bleeding from the vagina.

 There is no specific antidote, treatment is symptomatic.